lolupo/policies/README.md

 - Policy status management
 - Database migration scripts (Flyway)
 - Clean separation of domain, application, and infrastructure layers
+- Clean Architecture validated by ArchUnit test
 - Integration and unit tests
 - Modern UI for insurance policies management (SPA)
 - Routing, pagination, creation, edition, and detail views in the SPA

+HATEOAS could have been implemented to enrich responses with hypermedia links, but this was not considered very relevant for this project due to the simplicity of the use cases and the limited added value.

 ## Deployment